baoliang/rui-mig/README.md

 ```
-You can wright scripts of sql to the funtion of up or down
+You can wright scripts of sql to the funtion of up